 - Size of items/Type of item – impact on appropriate digitization tools.

 - Technology to be used – implementation of best practices, resolution and size; productivity time cost.

 - Metadata – impact on appropriate department

-- DSS department or Cataloging department?
+- DS department or Cataloging department?
 Currently existing metadata, or will it require original cataloging, and to what level?